Damodaran M. Vasudevan

-Professor Damodaran M Vasudevan is the Director of Jubilee Centre for Medical Research at Jubilee Mission Medical College and Research Institute, Thrissur.
-He was the Dean of the college of Medicine at Amrita Vishwa Vidyapeetham and the Principal of the Amrita Institute of Medical Sciences and Research, Kochi, India.
-After retirement on 31.12.2009, he still continues as the Head of PG Programs and Research, at Amrita Institute of Medical Sciences and Research, Kochi.
+Dr. Damodaran M. Vasudevan is the Director of Jubilee Centre for Medical Research at Jubilee Mission Medical College and Research Institute, Thrissur.
+He was the Dean of the college of Medicine at Amrita Vishwa Vidyapeetham and the Principal of the Amrita Hospital, Kochi.
+He currently serves as the Associate Dean of PG Programs and Research at Amrita School of Medicine.

 After completing his Bachelor of Medicine and Surgery, he received his MD in Biochemistry from All India Institute of Medical Sciences in 1971.
 Subsequently, he became a Fellow of the Royal College of Pathologists in 1994.
 He is an authority in allergy and immunology and has also worked extensively on cancer too.

 He has been the Principal of Government Medical College Thrissur.
 After his retirement from there, he joined the Kasturba Medical College, Mangalore and the Sikkim Manipal Institute of Medical Sciences as the Dean in 2000.
 From 2002 he has been in his present position.